DAY 1 BARCELONA

 This morning, after a delicious breakfast, your Gourmand Breaks Officially Licensed Guide will await you at your hotel.
 Together you will beat the queues as you enjoy a private guided visit to the incredible La Sagrada Familia, a work on a grand scale which began in 1882.
 At the end of 1883 Gaudi, the most internationally renowned and emblematic architect of the city, was commissioned to carry on the works, a task which he did not abandon until his death in 1926.
 Since then different architects have continued the work after his original idea, but it remains unfinished.

-You will then continue on your journey, now focused on the authentic gourmet foods in Spain, starting with a guided visit to La Boqueria market, Spains largest marketplace.
-La Boqueria is like a museum of the brightest and most delectable foods in Spain.
-Our expert culinary guide will lead you around the best booths and you will taste some of the most delicious local seasonal produce at one famous La Boqueria bar, frequented by celebrities.
+You will then continue on your journey, now focused on the authentic gourmet foods in Spain, starting with a stop at La Boqueria market, Spains largest marketplace.
+You will be visiting La Boqueria in depth tomorrow with your Cooking class chef but your expert culinary guide will take you, today, for a delicious aperitif to taste some of the local seasonal produce at one famous La Boqueria bar, frequented by celebrities.
 A glass of a fine brut nature cava will surely go down a treat with a tapa of Chantrelle mushrooms, or fresh cockles, squid or maybe even scrambled eggs with wild asparagus.

 Continuing your private walking tour through the Gothic quarter of Barcelona you will see a few architectural feats: the famous Barcelona Cathedral, Sant Jaume Square and the amazing Santa Maria del Mar Church, which is a beautiful and important 14th-century church and considered the finest and most complete example of Catalan Gothic architecture anywhere.
 You will, of course, enjoy a wander through Las Ramblas, the colorful must-see pedestrian area.
 Our guide is a real specialist in local history and will amuse you with fascinating local stories and funny anecdotes.
 Following this, your tour will take the path of Picasso on the famous Avignon Street.
 You will pass the Picasso museum (your guide will be able purchase tickets if you wish to visit this afternoon).
 Now you will taste some of the best natural artisan Spanish cheeses at a charming local cheese shop.
 The knowledgeable owner will divulge the secrets of the best Spanish cheeses while you taste some of the delicious specialties paired with some excellent Priorat wine.
 For something sweet, your tour will stop at the oldest venue in Barcelona for dried nuts and fruits, homemade nougats and chocolates.
 This quaint and local store, specializing in roasting coffee beans and nuts for over 150 years, is still decorated with its original furniture and old wood-burning stove.